jeremyhilado/seir-224-project-2/readme.md

 ### Evaluation and Submission

-One member of the group must submit an issue on the [Project 3 Gallery](https://github.com/ga-dc/wdi9-project3-gallery) repository by **12:30 pm, Thursday, May 12th**.
+One member of the group must submit an issue on the [Project 3 Gallery](https://github.com/ga-dc/wdi9-project3-gallery) repository by **12:30 pm, Thursday, July 21st**.

 [See the requirements for the contents of the submission here.](evaluation.md#Submission)

-Feedback will be returned to you by **6:00 pm, Wednesday, April 18th**.
+Feedback will be returned to you by **6:00 pm, Wednesday, July 27th**.

 ---